-IA Clarington Global Opportunities Class Series A returned -8.7% during the fourth quarter of 2018.
-Its benchmark, the MSCI World Index,1 returned -8.5% in Canadian dollars.
+IA Clarington Global Opportunities Class Series A returned -5.6% during the second quarter of 2019.
+Its benchmark, the MSCI World Index1, returned 1.7% in Canadian dollars.

 The Fund invests substantially all of its assets in units of IA Clarington Global Opportunities Fund (“the Reference Fund”).
 Its performance therefore largely reflects the performance of that fund.
 All reference made to “the Fund” hereinafter reflects a discussion of the portfolio holdings and characteristics of the Reference Fund.

-Looking into 2019, we believe that markets will continue to be concerned with political uncertainty, global monetary policy and global economic growth.
-With our global long-term value approach, we will continue to look for the best investment opportunities around the world and take advantage of any opportunities caused by volatility in markets.
+For the rest of 2019, we believe that markets will continue to be concerned with political uncertainty, global monetary policy and global economic growth.
+With our global long-term value approach, we will continue to look for the best investment opportunities around the world and take advantage of any opportunities caused by market volatility.
 Our focus on companies with strong balance sheets or asset value support should help protect on the downside from company-specific or macro events.

-Learn more about IA Clarington Global Opportunities Fund
+Learn more about IA Clarington Global Opportunities Class

 1Source: MSCI Inc. MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices or any securities or financial products.
 This report is not approved, reviewed, or produced by MSCI.
 The performance data comparison presented is intended to illustrate the Fund’s historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
 The MSCI World Index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
 The MSCI World Index consists of 24 developed market country indices.
 The Fund’s market capitalization, geographic and sector exposure may differ from that of the benchmark.
 The Fund’s currency risk exposure may be different than that of the benchmark.
 The Fund may hold cash while the benchmark does not.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.
 Effective November 30, 2011, Radin Capital Partners Inc. replaced OppenheimerFunds, Inc. as sub-advisor to the Fund.